educostadev/Cloud-Native-App-Java/README.md

 docker logs -f elasticsearch
 ```
 ## Populating Elasticsearch
-- Do a POST with content bellow to the url  http://localhost:9200/product/external/_bulk
+- Create a file with products to import on elastic search. ps the last blank line is necessary
 ```
 {"index":{"_id":"1"}}
 {"id":"1","name":"Apples","catId":1}